kyma-incubator/reconciler/README.md

 ### 4.2.2 Component reconciler

-Any actions required to apply Kubernetes resources, respectively resources defined within a Kyma component, is handled by so called *component reconcilers*.
+*Component reconcilers* handle any actions that are needed to apply Kubernetes resources, respectively resources defined within a Kyma component.

 The mothership delegates the reconciliation of a particular Kyma component to a component reconciler, which can be either a generalist capable to handle multiple different Kyma components or specialised for reconciling just a particular component.